About me

 Hello World,

-I am Saemi Nadine Jung.
+I am Saemi Nadine Jung (also previously published as Saemi Jung).

-Growing up, I have always been fasicanted by different ways of thinking and viewing the world.
-Born and partially raised in South Korea, a third of my life was spent in North America and Germany, another third in South Korea to work as a financial journalist, then in London, UK, where I did my Master's of Social Science in Media and Communications.
-Currently, I am living and working in Vancouver, Canada, where I am pursuing my Ph.D. in Communication.
+Growing up, I have always been fascinated by different ways of thinking and seeing the world.
+Born and partly raised in South Korea, I have lived across multiple cultural contexts—spending roughly a third of my life in North America and Germany, another third in South Korea working as a financial journalist, and later in London, UK, where I completed my Master’s in Media and

 #Media Justice #Education #Ethical Practices in Education #AI/Data Ethics #Political Economy of digital platforms